kevarome/1800_202510_BBY03/README.md

 ## Contributors
 - Abdullah  - CST student at BCIT, love algorithms, excited to learn more about tech world.
 - Hi I am Qian Zhang- BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
-- Kevin - I love dogs
+- Hola my name is Kevin - I'm excited to launch our app to the world.

 ## Acknowledgments